Chiari II malformation (also known as Arnold- Chiari malformation)

 The malformation might also block the flow of cerebrospinal fluid causing hydrocephalus.
-Most children with Chiari II malformation have no obvious symptoms and therefore need no treatment (??
-REVISIT AND DISCUSS)
+Most children with Chiari II malformation have no obvious symptoms and therefore need no treatment

 Some children however do develop symptoms (about 5% in our population).
 You should contact your doctor promptly if your child develops any of these symptoms.
 Symptoms may be related to faulty shunt function, poorly controlled hydrocephalus or brainstem compression.

 Symptoms of Arnold Chiari malformation at different developmental stages

 |Stridor (noisy breathing)||Arm tightness or weakness|